The Financial Conduct Authority: How It Functions And How Best To Respond To It

 The FCA’s Proactive Approach

 It is also now more willing to use its criminal powers to tackle money laundering in the capital markets.
-The FCA’s 2018-19 Business Plan talks of using inspections of high-risk firms and random sampling of firms deemed to be a lower risk in order to “identify and reduce the potential for firms to be used for money laundering and other financial crimes”.
-It accepts in the Plan that this can only be achieved if it can gain the right intelligence to gain “a better picture of money laundering”.
+The FCA’s 2018-19 Business Plan referred to using inspections of high-risk firms and random sampling of firms deemed to be a lower risk in order to “identify and reduce the potential for firms to be used for money laundering and other financial crimes”.
+The FCA accepted in the Plan that this can only be achieved if it can gain the right intelligence to gain “a better picture of money laundering”.

 Such developments make it more important than ever that those facing an FCA investigation can respond in exactly the right way at the right time.